1425 Black Champ Rd.

 • Your website is supposed to get business for your company.

 • So many websites try to dazzle you with flash and graphics, but that's to attract you to a site.
 You don't need to attract them once they're already there!
 The only thing the "dazzle" does is make it take longer to download your page and irritate your prospect.
 This can be particularly annoying for the dial-up users.
-(We previously had a link here to a terrible site, but they "wised up" and removed the offending page!)

 • There are exceptions ... some sites are primarily informational to their company or group, but those are the exception, and generally have some appeal to the public as well.